StockwatchDev/application_settings/docs/7-Recipes.md

 - In the module that defines your configuration container, set `config_filepath_from_cli` and `load` the configuration (this ensures that the config is loaded during import of the configuration container, which will always be before usage of a config parameter);
+- It might be that globals or class variables of a package that you import are configured via `<some>ConfigSection.get()`, i.e., without importing the config container.
+Hence, we must ensure that the config container for sure is imported before that moment.
+  Therefore, we suggest to make the `import` of the config container the very first statement of your entry point file in such a situation;
 - Start your application with the filepath to the config file as command line parameter.

 Obviously, the same approach can be followed for settings.